 We all know the sun-care basics, right?
 Apply a high SPF, re-apply regularly, wear a hat if you burn easily.
 But did you know that your skin is extra vulnerable to the sun if you choose a window seat on the plane or that aspirin works like an internal aftersun lotion?
 We called on two skin experts—cosmetic dermatologist Rachael Eckel and MD of Ultrasun UK Abi Cleeve—to reveal the most jaw-dropping facts about sun protection you’ll read this summer.

 "Your lips don’t make enough pigment to protect against the sun and the lips have the highest incidence of skin cancer on the whole face," according to Eckel.
-They are delicate and protrude, so they're more prone sun-damage, lines and wrinkles, and a leathery appearance.
+They are delicate and protrude, so they might be more prone to sun-damage, lines, and wrinkles.

 “Use lipstick and lipgloss with SPF 30 or above to prevent lip aging," she says.
-"Red lipstick or lipsticks with a deeper pigment protect the lips from the sun; remember that lipsticks are often made from zinc and titanium, which are ingredients used in physical sunscreens.”
+"Lipsticks with a deeper pigment protect the lips from the sun; remember that lipsticks are often made from zinc and titanium, which are ingredients used in physical sunscreens.”